Technical Whitepaper

 We simulate the exact experience of a trader living through history day by day.
 This exposes how strategies perform during regime shifts, not just on average.

-Method Overview
+03. Method Overview

 Our pipeline ingests market data, derives structure‑aware features, indexes windows into a Graph Memory, retrieves analogous cohorts via multi‑metric similarity, and projects forward quantile envelopes for range‑first planning.

-Similarity Search and Cross‑Market Transfer
+05. Similarity Search & Cross-Market Transfer

 The system scales beyond a single instrument.
 It can retrieve patterns from Bitcoin and test whether analogous structure emerges on Solana, or jointly aggregate matches from BTC, ETH, and SOL to assess whether a cross‑asset consensus edge exists.
-This enables portability of memory across markets without assuming identical dynamics.

 Example 1 — Transfer